4Dads/FlareFTSOVerification/README.md

 * Please accomodate your peers to the best that your schedule allows
 * First round of certifiers will be on an invite-basis only
 * Attend training session & agree to peer certifier attestation
+* Certifiers will be barred from promoting 'Certifier' status for delegation and/or financial gain

 ## Privacy Policy